fireice-uk/xmr-stak/doc/compile_Windows.md

 ## Compile

-- download and unzip `xmr-stak-cpu`
+- download and unzip `xmr-stak
 - open the command line terminal `cmd`
 - `cd` to your unzipped source code directory
 - execute the following commands (NOTE: path to VS2017 can be different)